retrohacking/SupermarketSimulatorSaveSelector/README.md

 - create new supermarkets: just remember that when you want to start a new supermarket you should create it with this tool, and not with in game, in order to keep the launcher working correctly.

-- load the supermarket you want to play with.
+- load the supermarket you want to play with: the menu will show you the available slots + the supermarket name so that it's easier to distinguish the different files.

 After selecting one of these options, the tool will launch the game, and when you close it, it will update the right slot for you.